cssu/first-year-guide/README.md

 This means that you must plan your course load accordingly.
 If your following a typical 5 credit per year full-time course load you would split that as 2.5 credits per term.
 That is 5 half-year courses per term.
 (Full Year courses such as MAT137/MAT157 take a half credit per term) CSC110 would take 2 of those 5 spots leaving 3 electives (1 which would be taken up by MAT137/MAT157).
 In the spring semester 1 spot is taken by CSC111 and 1 by the math course leaving 3 electives.
 Below is a sample look at a timetable that summarizes this.

 ![Sample Timetable](timetable.png)

+Also Professor David Liu did a presentation at CS Orientation 2020 talking all about the program and you can see the VOD [here](https://www.youtube.com/watch?v=SVMjET0Gk3Q).

 #### Course Planning Tools/Things to know